-Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group This section of the document contains forward looking statements regarding the strategy of the Board of Directors of Falcon (the "Board" ) and the countries it believes support the exploitation of unconventional oil and gas.
+Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group This section of the document contains forward looking statements regarding the strategy of the Board of Directors of Falcon (the " Board ") and the countries it believes support the exploitation of unconventional oil and gas.
 The countries the Group operates support the exploitation of unconventional oil and gas.
 These countries may change their regulatory environment, adversely impacting the exploitation of unconventional oil and gas resources.
 7 Overview of the business and overall performance - Beetaloo Sub-basin, Northern Territory, Australia - Overview "the Beetaloo Sub-basin is a relatively underexplored onshore exploration basin.
 The area is also remote and sparsely populated the Board believes the Beetaloo Sub-basin has shale oil and shale gas potential."
 The Beetaloo Sub-basin is relatively under-explored and has shale oil and shale gas commercial potential.
 As the Beetaloo Sub-basin is relatively under-explored it may not have shale oil and shale gas commercial potential.
-7-8 Beetaloo Sub-basin, Northern Territory, Australia - Transformational Farm out of Beetaloo unconventional acreage This section of the document contains forward- looking statements pertaining to the work programme, expectations and bringing the project toward commerciality.
+7-8 Beetaloo Sub-basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section of the document contains forward- looking statements pertaining to the work programme, expectations and bringing the project toward commerciality.
 The work programme will continue and the project will be brought towards commerciality.
-The risks are (1) Origin Energy B2 Pty Ltd.'s (" Origin ") determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
-8-11 Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity This section details results of drilling to date and Origin's notification of discovery and an initial report on discovery ("Notification of Discovery") submission to the Department of Primary Industry and Resources of the Northern Territory ("DPIR") on the Amungee NW-1H well and the contingent gas resource estimate they prepared.
+The risks are (1) Origin determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
+8-12 Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity This section details results of drilling to date and Origin EnergyB2 Pty Ltd. ("Origin") notification of discovery and an initial report on discovery ("Notification of Discovery") submission to the Department of Primary Industry and Resources of the Northern Territory ("DPIR") on the Amungee NW-1H well and the contingent gas resource estimate they prepared.
 A discovery has been made and a material gas resource announced, the Beetaloo Sub-basin will continue to be explored.
 Despite the Notification of Discovery and the announcement of a material gas resource, commerciality may not be reached.
-9-10 Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity This section of the document from "Key Details of the Discovery Evaluation Report royalties over the permits" includes details of what was submitted to the Northern Territory Government which indicated an original gas in place ("OGIP") of 496 trillion cubic feet ("TCF") over 16,145km2.
-The section also includes Origin's gross contingent resource estimate of 6.6TCF over 1,968km2.
-Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity - Further information The OGIP and contingent gas resource calculated are the best estimates based on the drilling results to date and other data (including seismic) available.
-The OGIP and contingent gas resource are only estimates and the project may not be brought to commerciality. relating to the disclosure of contingent gas resource estimates This section of the document which includes the table beginning with "Well Nameto demonstrate that the project is technically feasible, and a development plan has been generated, economics can be run to determine commerciality of production." contains forward looking statements.
-The work programme will continue after legislative changes have been made to give effect to the recommendations from the scientific inquiry into hydraulic fracturing and the project will be brought towards commerciality.
+9-10 Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity This section of the document from "Key Details of the Discovery Evaluation Report royalties over the permits" includes details of what was submitted to the Northern Territory Government which indicated an original gas in place (" OGIP ") of 496 trillion cubic feet (" TCF ") over 16,145km .
+The section also includes Origin's gross contingent resource estimate of 6.6TCF over 1,968km .
+The OGIP and contingent gas resource calculated are the best estimates based on the drilling results to date and other data (including seismic) available.
+The OGIP and contingent gas resource are only estimates and the project may not be brought to commerciality.
+11 Beetaloo Sub-basin, Northern Territory, Australia - Discoveries and prospectivity - Further information relating to the disclosure of contingent gas resource estimates This section of the document which includes the table beginning with "Well Nameto demonstrate that the project is technically feasible, and a development plan has been generated, economics can be run to determine commerciality of production." contains forward looking statements.
+Resumption of work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
 The risks are (1) there may be undue delay by the government in implementing the recommendations from the inquiry which would adversely impact the work programme and /or (2) the project is not brought to commerciality.